Data Minimization and Avoiding the Over-Retention of Personal Information

 General Data Protection Regulation (GDPR)

-As with many aspects of privacy regulation, the European Union's General Data Protection Regulation (GDPR) led the way in data minimization.
+As with many aspects of privacy regulation, the European Union's General Data Protection Regulation (GDPR) led the way in data minimization (see Practice Note, Overview of EU General Data Protection Regulation).
 Article 5 of the GDPR lists six principles on how to process personal data, two of which directly address data minimization.
 Article 5 also requires for personal data to be:

 - Limited to what is necessary for the purpose of processing the personal data.